An interview with transgendered performance artist Nina Arsenault about her ex, cannibalistic psycho killer Luka Magnotta.

 VICE: Nina, you received over two hundred interview requests to talk about your former relationship with Luka Magnotta, but you turned them all down except for a few.
 How did journalists find out about it, and why did you decide to speak to the ones you spoke to?

 Nina Arsenault: I was asked to comment on him because some journalists found TV footage of Magnotta when he was a contestant in a male modeling contest in Toronto–a reality TV show called Cover Guy on Out TV –and I was one of the judges.
 It was strange because this reality show happened well after I dated him, and he’d had so much plastic surgery since then that he had to come up and tell me who he was.
 He’d altered his cheeks, which is something that can radically change your appearance.
 The journalists at CTV and CBC both asked me to look at the footage right before interviewing me on camera to see if I remembered anything about him, so it was a bit disconcerting because it was only when I watched it that I discovered that this guy in the news had been my ex-lover!
 After that, I turned down interviews because I wasn't interested in having low-level, salacious conversations about a human tragedy.
-I said yes to a few interviews, like Dr. Drew on CNN and the Today Show because they seemed to be reputable, and I was interested in offering a social commentary that was more analytical.
+I said yes to a few interviews, like and the Today Show because they seemed to be reputable, and I was interested in offering a social commentary that was more analytical.
 I think I have something to offer in this way.

 Narcissism obviously played a part in Magnotta's demented psychology, and it's a subject that also applies to your work and life.
 Can you talk a bit about your thoughts on narcissism and how it needn't necessarily be a psychopathological impulse?